| Gas and oil pipelines residual life assessment based on modern methods of

 inspection of many-kilometers-long pipelines becomes the main strategy for

+providing high reliability of trunk systems.
 In order to ensure reliable and safe operation of gas and oil pipelines,

 operated for a long time, a concept is proposed, which incorporates the